ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME70.md

 to Micro B USB Cable.

+**To use Secured Wireless**,
+1. Plug the WINC1500 Xplained Pro into the SAME70 board in the EXT1 location
+2. Plug the mikroBUS XPlained Pro adapter into the SAME70 board in the EXT2 location.
+3. Plug the ATECC608A Trust board into the mikroBUSX XPlained Pro adapter.
+Make sure that the notched corner of the click board matches with the notched icon on the adapter board.
+4. Select the TrustCUSTOM secure element on the ATECC608A Trust board by switch on the DIP Switch 1 of SW2
+4. Connect the DEBUG USB port of the board to the host computer using a Type A to Micro B USB Cable.

 **To use Wired only Solution**,
 1. Connect the PIC32 LAN8720 PHY daughter board to the ETHERNET PHY MODULE header on the SAME70 Xplained Ultra Kit.